acandelp/Logging-training/session1.md

 - Elasticsearch is in a Yellow/Red status.
 - Elasticsearch PVC is full.
 - The logs are not in a JSON format.
-- Multiline feature is not working.
+- The multiline feature is not working.
 - Elasticsearch index is not defined properly.
-- Logs are not send to the third-party system.
+- Logs are not sent to the third-party system.
-- Some logs are not send to the third-party system.
+- Some logs are not sent to the third-party system.
+- Cluster Log Forwarder configuration.

 ### 4)Troubleshooting